SMCR transitional arrangements: don’t be one of the late starters!

 Remaining FCA authorised firms under FSMA

-The biggest challenge will be for the remaining FCA authorised firms under FSMA, who will have to implement changes to comply with all parts of SMCR in the second half of 2019.
+The biggest challenge will be for the remaining FCA authorised firms under FSMA, who will have to implement changes to comply with all parts of SMCR.
 The larger organisations who will be subject to the enhanced regime must not underestimate the time and effort required to ensure that they are compliant in time.
-In essence, SMCR addresses the very core of an organisation: its culture and attitude towards responsibility.
+In essence, SMCR addresses the very core of an organisation: its culture and attitude towards accountability.
 To fully embrace the spirit of the regulation, firms should begin to consider and implement changes now.

 Roles and responsibilities will likely be formally delegated from the parent company to the UK-based entity, to ensure that Senior Managers in the UK are empowered with the decision-making capabilities that enable them to take full accountability for their Senior Management Functions (SMF) and Prescribed Responsibilities.
 This re-structuring is arduous and time consuming, but may prove to be more helpful in the long-term than attempting to fit a round organisation-shaped peg in a square regulatory hole.